doublehops/go-migration/README.md

 ```
 If this script was saved as `migrate.go`, you would run it with `go run migrate.go create new_user_table`

+Migration files will be saved to the location defined by the second parameter in call to `migrate.New()`.
+Two files will be created.
+One for migration up and another for down.
+Once created, you should edit the files with the raw SQL queries.
+Multiple
+queries should be separated with a string of `------------------`
+on a line of its own.

 ### Additional
-Unfortunately JSON doesn't allow carriage returns inside the string so each SQL statement needs to be
-on a single line, hurting readability.
-Suggestions about how to get around this are welcome.

-The migrations are run inside a transaction in attempt to rollback all statements if one fails.
+The migrations are run inside a transaction and will attempt to rollback all statements if one fails.
 However, some
-MySQL statements force a commit, preventing this from working as intended.
+MySQL statements force a commit, preventing this from working as intended with MySQL/MariaDB databases.

 ### Todo
 - Add tests